Corby

 No Boundary Changes:

 Profile: Corby grew from a small village to become a medium-sized industrial town in the 1930s after the development of the steel industry in the area.
 Large numbers of workers were brought down from Scotland.
-After the war it became a designation newtown and again there was a large amount of Scottish immigration leading to the image of Corby as being a small island of Scottish industrialism in the middle of the English countryside – the 2001 census found almost 20% of people in Corby itself were born in Scotland.
+After the war it became a designated newtown and again there was a large amount of Scottish immigration leading to the image of Corby as being a small island of Scottish industrialism in the middle of the English countryside – the 2001 census found almost 20% of people in Corby itself were born in Scotland.
 In the 1980s the steel works closed leading to massive unemployment in the area, though since then the economy has largely recovered.

 Until recently it is one of the largest towns in the country without a railway station, with train company Midland Mainline instead running a half-hourly bus service to Kettering station.